 The possible reunification of Outremont and Le Plateau-Mont-Royal, of Anjou and Outremont, of Anjou and Rivière-des-Prairies-Pointe-aux-Trembles, of Anjou and Saint-Leonard, of Saint-Leonard and Montreal-Nord are often mentioned.

 Also mentioned is the potential merger of LaSalle and Lachine as well as the annexation of the western part of Rivière-des-Prairies-Pointe-aux-Trembles to Montreal-Nord to simplify service delivery.

 Let's just say that the controversy is still present and the debate is far from being over.
 History Montreal Quebec, geography information and controversies about mergers and de-mergers of not so so long ago could very well start all over again.

-A History Montreal Quebec that begins with the discovery of the Iroquoian Hochelaga village in the sixteenth century by French explorers and a geography and an history that continue to evolve.
+A History Montreal Quebec that begins with the discovery by French explorers of the Iroquoian Hochelaga village in the sixteenth century and a geography and history that both continue to evolve.

 The information provided by Montreal Kits is informational only and has no legal value.